Primechain/Primechain-Documentation/README.md

 sudo bash -e primechain_setup.sh <ip-address> <email-address>
 ```
 ***Note:***
 1. Instead of the IP address you can enter the domain name above.
-Or after setup, go to the .env file and change the IP address or domain name.
+2. If required, after setup, go to the .env file and change the IP address or domain name.

-2. The email address is the admin email address
+2. The email address is the admin email address.

 **The setup should take about 6 minutes.
 Once done, you will see something like this:**
 ```